 Flores Forbes first joined the Black Panther Party when he was 16 years old.
 He became the youngest member of the Black Panther’s Central Committee and ended up spending nearly five years in prison for an attempted assassination.
-Flores is now chief strategic officer of the Abyssinian Development Corporation in Harlem.
-His new memoir is called “Will You Die With Me?
-My Life and the Black Panther Party."
-He joins us in our firehouse studio. [includes rush transcript]
+He is now chief strategic officer of the Abyssinian Development Corporation in Harlem.
+He joins us in studio to discuss his new memoir, called “Will You Die With Me?: My Life and the Black Panther Party.”

 FLORES FORBES: Thank you for having me.

 AMY GOODMAN: As you listened to William Lee Brent, your thoughts?

 FLORES FORBES: You know, I remember the time.
 I remember I was around him a few times.
 I remember the hijacking, but I also—I guess the thing that I remember, for that and some of the other stories you were doing before, is that, you know, the reason why I joined the Black Panther Party is because I believed, as a people, we were being terrorized.
 You know, I had been kidnapped by the police.

 AMY GOODMAN: Explain.